Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 <figcaption>Listing 9.
 Example `pyproject.toml` dependency string with variant-based environment markers</figcaption>
 </figure>

-There are three environment markers available for use: `variant_properties` corresponding to the set of the variant properties that the wheel was built for, `variant_features` combining them into enabled features (i.e. features that have at least one value), and `variant_namespaces` doing the same for namespaces.
+There are three environment markers available: `variant_properties` corresponding to the set of the variant properties that the wheel was built for, `variant_features` combining them into enabled features (i.e. features that have at least one value), and `variant_namespaces` doing the same for namespaces.